awsdocs/aws-sam-developer-guide/doc_source/sam-property-statemachine-statemachineapi.md

  `RestApiId`   <a name="sam-statemachine-statemachineapi-restapiid"></a>
 The identifier of a `RestApi` resource, which must contain an operation with the given path and method\.
 Typically, this is set to reference an [AWS::Serverless::Api](sam-resource-api.md) resource that is defined in this template\.
-If you don't definet this property, AWS SAM creates a default [AWS::Serverless::Api](sam-resource-api.md) resource using a generated `OpenApi` document that contains a union of all paths and methods defined by `Api` events defined in this template that do not specify a `RestApiId`\.
+If you don't define this property, AWS SAM creates a default [AWS::Serverless::Api](sam-resource-api.md) resource using a generated `OpenApi` document\.
+That resource contains a union of all paths and methods defined by `Api` events in the same template that do not specify a `RestApiId`\.
 This property can't reference an [AWS::Serverless::Api](sam-resource-api.md) resource that is defined in another template\.
 *Type*: String
 *Required*: No